-Tuesday 9 October 2018 is Ada Lovelace Day is an international day celebrating the achievements of women in science, technology, engineering and maths, which was founded in 2009 by technologist Suw Charman-Anderson and created in memory of Ada Lovelace.
+Tuesday 9 October 2018 is Ada Lovelace Day, an international day celebrating the achievements of women in science, technology, engineering and maths, which was founded in 2009 by technologist Suw Charman-Anderson and created in memory of Ada Lovelace.

 Ada Lovelace was born in 1815 to poet George Gordon (Lord Byron) and Annabella Milbanke.
 She was raised solely by her mother who enforced science, logic and mathematics upon her.
 However she developed a real fascination with machines and new inventions.